 What Does It Offer?

-With its USB DAC functionality, the FiiO BTR3K can support decoding streams up to 16-bits and 48 kHz, so it’s not very suitable for high-resolution content.
+With its USB DAC functionality, for such a tiny device, it can support decoding streams up to 16-bits and 48 kHz, so it’s not very suitable for high-resolution content.

-- There’s also a MICROPHONE you can use on the right side.
-So if you ever use the FiiO BTR3K with your phone through cable or Bluetooth, you can take calls from it.
+- There’s also a microphone you can use on the right side.
+So if you use the FiiO BTR3K with your phone through cable or Bluetooth, you can take calls from it.

 - You can also use the FiiO BTR3K in balanced mode to lessen the background noise.